-8 Best Student Loan Refinance Bonus Offers
+8 Best Student Loan Refinance Bonus Programs (February 2026)

-When you refinance student loans, you transfer your existing federal and private student loans to a new private lender for the purpose of lowering your interest rate, lowering your monthly payment, or consolidating your loans (or sometimes for all three reasons).
+When you refinance student loans , you transfer your existing federal and private student loans to a new private lender for the purpose of lowering your interest rate, lowering your monthly payment, or consolidating your loans (or sometimes for all three reasons).

 This post explains how to find the best student loan refinancing deals and student loan refinancing bonuses.
 We’ll also answer many questions related to student loan refinancing.